PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment: Experiments

 \section{Experiments}

 We experiment on two real-world datasets, ablate the design choices of the model, and compare with prior work.

 \paragraph{Datasets.} We consider two datasets with different statistics.
-The first is \textbf{CO3Dv2} \cite{reizenstein_common_2021} containing roughly 37k turn-table-like videos of objects from 50 MS-COCO categories \cite{lin_microsoft_2014}.
+The first is \textbf{CO3Dv2} \cite{reizenstein_common_2021} containing roughly 37k turn-table-like videos of objects from 51 MS-COCO categories \cite{lin_microsoft_2014}.
 The dataset provides cameras automatically annotated by COLMAP \cite{schonberger_structure--motion_2016} using 200 frames in each video.
 Secondly, we evaluate on \textbf{RealEstate10k} \cite{zhou2018stereo} which comprises 80k YouTube clips capturing the interior and exterior of real estate.
-Its camera annotations were auto-generated through ORB-SLAM 2 \cite{mur-artal_orb-slam_2015}, a refinement with bundle adjustment, and further filtering.
-We use the same training set as in \cite{wiles_synsin_2020}, \ie 57k training scenes and as some baselines are time-consuming, a smaller test set of 1.8k videos randomly selected from the original 7K videos.
+Its camera annotations were auto-generated with ORB-SLAM 2 \cite{mur-artal_orb-slam_2015} and refined with bundle adjustment.
+We use the same training set as in \cite{wiles_synsin_2020}, \ie 57k training scenes and, as some baselines are time-consuming, a random smaller 1.8k-video subset of the original 7K test videos.
 Naturally, we always test on unseen videos.